NPR: 2020s

-In late November 2022, Chief Executive Officer John Lansing told staffers in a memo that NPR needed to reduce spending by $10 million during that fiscal year due to a drop in revenue from sponsors.
+In late November 2022, chief executive officer John Lansing told staffers in a memo that NPR needed to reduce spending by $10 million during that fiscal year due to a drop in revenue from sponsors.
 The amount was approximately three percent of the organization's annual budget.

 In February 2023, Lansing announced in a memo that the network would be laying off approximately 10 percent of the workforce due to reduced advertising revenue.
 He said the annual operating budget was approximately $300 million, and the gap would likely be between $30 and $32 million.

 In January 2024, NPR's board named former Wikimedia Foundation CEO Katherine Maher as its new CEO, effective late March.

 On January 31, 2025, a Defense Department memo announced that NPR was among the major news outlets required to move out of its longtime workspace on the Correspondents' Corridor in the Pentagon, under a new Annual Media Rotation Program for the Pentagon Press Corps.

-Following enactment of the rescissions law in July 2025, CPB announced an orderly wind-down of operations and furloughs as funding was withdrawn, while public broadcasters and allies signaled legal and legislative pushback.
+Following enactment of the rescission law in July 2025, CPB announced an orderly wind-down of operations and furloughs as funding was withdrawn, while public broadcasters and allies signaled legal and legislative pushback.

-In October 2025, major news organizations across the political spectrum, including The Washington Post, The New York Times, CNN, Fox News, and NPR, rejected new Defense Department media-access rules they said restricted independent reporting; the Pentagon Press Association signaled potential legal action.
+In October 2025, NPR, among other major news organizations across the political spectrum, including Associated Press, Bloomberg News, The Washington Post, The New York Times, CNN, and Fox News rejected new Defense Department media-access rules they said restricted independent reporting; the Pentagon Press Association signaled potential legal action.